Failure reporting, analysis, and corrective action system (FRACAS)

 The FRACAS loop is made up of five main steps:

-• Failure mode and effects analysis: A failure mode and effects analysis (FMEA) is a list of all the ways equipment can fail, the impact of each failure, the potential causes of the issue, and what to do about it.
-An FMEA helps you prioritize action based on asset criticality, the impact and frequency of failure, and the resources needed to repair that failure.
+• Failure mode and effects analysis: A failure mode and effects analysis (FMEA) (opens in new tab) is a list of all the ways equipment can fail, the impact of each failure, the potential causes of the issue, and what to do about it.
+An FMEA helps you prioritize action based on asset criticality (opens in new tab), the impact and frequency of failure, and the resources needed to repair that failure.
 As you find out more about an asset’s failure patterns, you can modify your FMEAs to reflect trends.

 • Failure code creation: Failure codes are a way to quickly describe the type of asset failure that occurred.
 Failure codes are typically made up of three sections-component, defect, and cause.
 For example, a failure code on a variable speed conveyor might be: Bearing, wear, lack of lubrication.
 Failure codes allow you to organize, sort, and track failure types over time so you can build a plan to eliminate them.